solyarisoftware/Olivier-Messiaen-Modes/README.md

 - Shifts: Number of unique rotations within each mode
 - Transpositions: Number of distinct starting pitches before the pattern repeats

-To understand how I create the .reascale file, see [reascale_format.md](reascale_format.md).
+To understand how I created the .reascale file, see [reascale_format.md](reascale_format.md).

-## Todo
+## To Do

-In the dpocument [chords_in_modes.md](chords_in_modes.md) I reported for each mode, which chord are popssible, using Lokasenna Theory Helper REAPER plugin.
+- In [chords in modes](chords_in_modes.md), I listed which chords are possible for each mode, using the Lokasenna Theory Helper REAPER plugin.
+A possible future task is to add these (and other potential) chords to the .reascale file.

-A possible works to do in futire is adding this (and other possible) chords in the .reascale file.
+- In [recording and editing](recording_and_editing.md), I explain in detail how to use snap to key when recording and editing a MIDI item.

 ## References